WiktorAdamczyk1/CurrencyExchange/README.md

 # CurrencyExchange

-This is an online currency exchange website made in Blazor server application as an interview task for [Future Processing](https://www.future-processing.pl/).
+This is an online currency exchange website made in Blazor server application.
 Main goal of this task was to create a product that allows multiple users to log in and exchange various currencies with the currency exchange.

 ## Setup